 I’m not going to go into the whole thing.
 Claire Ryan blogged the entire thing as it happened, and it is an amazing read.
 But to sum it up extremely briefly, two complaints were filed against Milan, the former Chair of the RWA Ethics Committee, over tweets she made calling out diversity issues.
-According to the complaints, she’d damaged careers by naming names, and the current ethics committee dismissed all complaints but one but still removed Milan from RWA for a year and banner her from ever joining another committee.
+According to the complaints, she’d damaged careers by naming names, and the current ethics committee dismissed all but one complaint but still removed Milan from RWA for a year and banned her from ever joining another committee.

 The inaugural round of VIVIANs were awarded this weekend.

 You might have an inkling about where this is going.

 I’ve been on twitter a bunch lately, and leading up to this weekend, the chatter in Romancelandia was been mostly Olympics stuff.
 Then the VIVIANs are awarded, and it’s 100% #DeathToRWA again.